pmadruga/ml_project/report/report.md

 With the above in mind, it's possible to verify that there are some limitations for this time-series data set.
 Nonetheless, with the changes made to the original data and the new features created, it paves the way for the upcoming supervised learning tasks, specially when it comes to regression.
 These changes made it possible to continue on the track to evaluate the effects of Machine Learning techniques for a Heart Rate Variability-centric report.

-### Outliers

-- Potentially low number of observations
-- A lot of NaN's that affects attributes (meaning that removing one row of a feature that has a NaN, will remove row for features that actually have numbers)
-- Many features with different scales that needed to be standardized
-- Lack of correlation between HRV and others
-- PCA analysis for DSI has a lot of information loss due to the fact that it's only possible to reduce two dimensions out of 7 total
-- It's a time series so a non-<> type of data
-- Dataset II will be used - because it has more observations and better correlation (does it?)

 \pagebreak